 Family Mimidae: Mockingbirds, Thrashers, Tremblers, and Their Kin

-Thrashers, mockingbirds, and their allies are conspicuous birds found both in forest and savannas, as well as cities.
+Thrashers, mockingbirds, and their allies are conspicuous birds found in both forest and savannas, as well as cities.
 Some have the capacity to imitate the songs of other birds, hence the family's name ("mimics").
 The several species of Mimus mockingbirds present in the region are among the best Antillean songsters and are surpassed, on that regard, only by some of the Turdus and Myadestes thrushes.

 The two species of Cinclocerthia are called "tremblers", and have earned their name due to the peculiar habit of quivering their wings when they are excited for any reason.

-mimid thrushes (Mimidae) inhabit the Caribbean.
+Several species of mimid thrushes (Mimidae) inhabit the Caribbean.

 Its call somewhat resembles the tuning up of a radio.